lukso-network/standards-implementations/contracts/UniversalReciever/proposalDraft.md

 }
 ```
-But that isin't particularly useful and therefore we provide a incremente implemantion which can be used for recivieng tokens.
+But that isin't particularly useful and therefore we provide a incremented implemantion which can be used for recivieng tokens.

 ```solidity
 pragma solidity 0.5.10;